archesproject/arches-qgis/README.md

 Open a new project in QtCreator by selecting the .pro file found in `arches_project/ui/arches_project_ui.pro`, and Qt 5.15.
 This .pro file will load all plugin `.ui` files into the project tree found in the Edit tab (on the left side of QtCreator) where they can be easily opened and switched between.

+## Testing
+The Arches QGIS plugin includes tests found in `arches_project/tests/`.
+The `test/` directory contains scripts for setting up the testing environment.

+In order to test the QGIS plugin, an interactive QGIS environment needs to be set up to load the plugin and test the functionality.
+Since the majority of the plugin requires the Arches API, a test Arches environment also needs to be set up.
+This is a work in progress

+### Setting up the QGIS testing environment.
+Requirements:
+- Docker needs to be installed.
+If not, install here: https://docs.docker.com/engine/install/ubuntu/

+1. Run `make setup-qgis-docker` to set up the QGIS docker container (named "qgis-testing-environment").

+2. Run `make run-tests` to run all unit tests.

+3. Run `make run-formatting` to run black formatting.

+4. Run `make shutdown-qgis-docker` to stop and remove the docker container from your local system.